DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.getCitizens([ignore_sanity])``

-  Returns a list of all living citizens.
+  Returns a list of all living citizens that are currently on the map.

 * ``dfhack.units.teleport(unit, pos)``